Lymphedema - self-careBreast cancer - self-care for lymphedema; Mastectomy - self-care for lymphedema

-- Wash the wound gently with soap and water.
+- Wash wounds gently with soap and water.

 - Apply an antibiotic cream or ointment to the area.

-- Call your doctor right away if you have an infection.
-Signs of infection are a rash, red blotches, swelling, heat, pain, or fever.
+- Call your health care provider right away if you have an infection.
+Signs of infection include rash, red blotches, swelling, heat, pain, or fever.

 Taking care of burns:

-- Use a cold pack or cold water on a burn for 15 minutes, then wash gently with soap and water.
+- Place a cold pack or run cold water on a burn for 15 minutes.
+Then wash gently with soap and water.

 - Put a clean, dry bandage over the burn.

-- Call your doctor right away if you have an infection.
+- Call your provider right away if you have an infection.

-Living with lymphedema can be very hard.
-Ask your doctor about a special physical therapist who can tell you about:
+Living with lymphedema can be hard.
+Ask your provider about visiting a physical therapist who can teach you about:

 - Ways to prevent lymphedema